 How to apply

-Awards will be judged by a panel of Occupational Psychologists, academics and representatives from our partners.
+Awards will be judged by a panel of Occupational Psychologist, academics and representatives from our partners.

-The presentation ceremony will be held on the evening of the 9 Janaury 2020 at the Divisions Annual Conference Awards Dinner in Stratford Upon Avon.
+The presentation ceremony will be held on the evening of the 9 January 2020 at the Division of Occupational Psychology Annual Conference Gala Dinner in Chester.

-- Be invited to present a poster at the DOP Annual Conference
+- Be allocated a presentation slot during the DOP Annual Conference

 - Have expenses (travel costs (maximum £150) and the one day conference admission) covered